MilitaryLotus30/MalFinderTM/README.md

 ## Getting Started

 This bot uses VirusTotal's API to scan your links or files automatically inside Discord.
 You heard it right!
 No longer do you need to leave Discord.
 Just send a link or file anywhere the bot can read messages and it'll start getting the scanned results to you as soon as it can.
+The bot will log all it's scanned files,links and errors into a file named log.txt and will print them out aswell.

 ### Installing